matfin/mattfinucane.com/mattfinucane/content/_index.md

 ---
 title: 			"Freelance software engineer"
-description: 	"Hello.
-I am a freelance Full-stack software engineer originally from Ireland and based in Berlin, Germany.
-This is my online portfolio which details my skills, experience and some of the projects I have worked on."
+description: 	"I am a freelance sofrware engineer based in Berlin.
+This is my portfolio and blog which details my skills and experience."
 identifier:		"home"
 ---